claceio/docs/content/blog/errors.md

 - If begin() fails, the call to insert() will fail since the previous error was not handled (begin's error message is raised).
 - If insert() fails, the value access will fail, so the print will not run
-- If commit fails, the Clace runtime will first check whether the last plugin failed before handling the API response.
+- If commit() fails, the Clace runtime will first check whether the last plugin failed before handling the API response.

 Thread locals are used to track errors across plugin API calls.
-This works since an API handler starlark function is single threaded.
+This works since an API handler Starlark function is single threaded.
 When begin() fails, it sets a thread local.
 If the error is explicitly checked, like

 ```
 ret = store.begin()